Needs assessment: Definition, types, steps & examples

 Example of a needs assessment

-A needs assessment is a great way to improve processes, but it’s not always easy to get started.
-Start by taking a look at some example questions to get a better understanding of the data you’re looking for.
+A needs assessment is a great way to improve processes, but it's not always easy to get started.
+Review these example questions to better understand the data you're looking for.

 Needs assessment example questions